Cartoon Sea Creatures Float Across State St. Fed Building in Chicago

 In July 2013, the Chicago Loop Alliance (CLA) in conjunction with GSA unveiled Float, the new 500-square-foot mural enwrapping the second-story corner of the Century Building at 202 S. State St.

 Created by St. Louis-based illustrator and designer Noah MacMillan and commissioned by CLA, Float features a surreal vision of sea animal parade floats passing through the downtown area in a scene reminiscent of Chicago's Thanksgiving Day parade.

 “'[Noah’s] idea is brilliant,'" CLA Program Manager and Curator Tristan Hummel told the CLA blog. "'A parade is a city alive, intrinsically tied to order and governance yet strangely unfettered by that container.
 This relationship between the city and creativity posed the perfect symbol for our project with GSA.'"

-In a similar effort last summer, GSA worked with CLA to bring Jessica Stockholder’s installation Color Jam to life at the same State and Adams intersection.
+In a similar effort in the summer of 2012, GSA worked with CLA to bring Jessica Stockholder’s installation Color Jam to life at the same State and Adams intersection.